Mainstream Contributors To Sexual Exploitation

 1. Discord does not default minor accounts to the highest safety settings available upon account creation.

-Last year, NCOSE staff found contradictory language in Discord’s adult content guidelines.
-Discord claimed that the highest safety setting regarding direct messages, called “keep me safe,” is on by default, which it was not.
+When Discord was named to the 2022 and 2023 Dirty Dozen List, NCOSE staff found contradictory language in Discord’s adult content guidelines.
+Discord claimed that the highest safety setting regarding direct messages, called “keep me safe,” was on by default, which it was not.

 2. Discord does not require age-verification for many of its age-restricted features.

 Discord’s age verification policy is confusing and inconsistent.
-When an adult account is locked out from an age-restricted channel, Discord’s policies direct the user to demonstrate that they are an adult using a photo ID.
-However, using an adult account, NCOSE staff were able to access age-restricted content on iOS without having to go through any meaningful age verification.
+When an adult-aged account is locked out from an age-restricted channel, Discord’s policies direct the user to demonstrate that they are an adult using a photo ID.
+However, using an adult-aged account, NCOSE staff were able to access age-restricted content on iOS without having to go through any meaningful age verification.
+Further, Discord does not allow server owners to self-designate a server as sexually explicit, leaving Discord solely responsible for ensuring servers containing primarily sexually explicit content are properly designated as such and preventing minors from accessing these servers (a task at which they have not been very successful!).

 3. Discord claims that verified and partner servers cannot include NSFW content – but has verified Pornhub, a server dedicated to sexually explicit content, and a company that has come under fire for hosting and profiting from child sexual abuse material and other non-consensual material.

-Discord does not have an in-app or browser reporting feature.
-Discord does not allow users to report entire servers.
+Discord does not provide users with an in-app reporting feature to report entire servers.
 Users are required to submit reports to server moderators or submit a lengthy report to Discord’s Trust and Safety team.
-This is problematic considering the recent uptick in Discord moderators participating in predatory behavior, leaving users little recourse for safe reporting options.
+This is problematic considering last year’s seemingly unresolved uptick in Discord moderators participating in predatory behavior, leaving users little recourse for safe reporting options.

 5. Minor-aged accounts can still access servers containing age-restricted content even if designated age-restricted channels are blocked.